Granite Sealers

 One of the first questions that we would like to answer is just how granite sealers work in the first place.
 These product work by introducing resins or epoxies down into the pores of the stone to prevent dirt and grime from penetrating the stone’s surface and ultimately staining it.
 To accomplish this goal, the sealer uses some form of solvent to distribute these agents.
 Usually, the solvent used in granite sealers is water, but other types of solvents may be used as well.

-The first thing that consumers should do before they attempt to seal their granite surface is to make sure that it’s appropriate to seal the granite in the first place.
-Although many marketers will have you believe that every single piece of granite needs to be sealed, some granite counters don’t need to be sealed.
+The first thing that you should do before attempting to seal your granite surface is to make sure it’s appropriate to seal the granite in the first place.
+Although many marketers will have you believe that every single piece of granite needs to be sealed, some granite counters don’t.
 To find out whether your counter requires sealing, spray a few drops of water on a small portion of the counter or leave a wet paper towel on it.
 Allow the water or the paper towel to sit on the counter for approximately 15-minutes.
-If after that time, the granite counter has begun drinking up the water and the surface has darkened, then the granite does need to be sealed.
+If after that time, the granite counter has begun drinking up the water and the surface has darkened, then the granite needs to be sealed.

 If the granite counter is going to be exposed to petroleum-based products, then you may want to perform an additional test to see if it’s properly sealed.
 Place a few drops of mineral oil on the surface of the counter and then wait for 15-minutes.
 If the surface darkens, then the surface will need to be sealed.
 If it doesn’t, then it doesn’t need to be sealed.